6 Tips to Writing a Great College Letter of Recommendation

 In this article, we’ll break down how to write a powerful letter for students, efficiently and effectively.
 We’ll address the dreaded (and common) “I don’t really remember this kid” conundrum.
 And we’ll even talk about how you can – and arguably sometimes should – say no to writing a letter, and how to do it without causing excess hurt feelings.

 Writing a strong letter of recommendation can be done quickly and well.
-Get students to remind you of their strengths.
-Keep the letter to 1 page, describing 1-3 attributes.
-You can sometimes say no.

 A great letter of recommendation only needs to check a few boxes.
 Though each is important, they shouldn’t take up too much space (or too much time!):